 - Company-specific jargon

-How can I identify glossary terms?
+How can you identify which glossary terms should be incorporated?

 In the list above, some kinds of terms (such as brand names or slogans) are easy to identify.
 Others can be trickier to track down among all your content.
 To identify glossary-ready terms, you can either calculate frequencies or examine your product’s UI.

-In this method, you simply compute the number of times that individual terms appear in your product’s content.
+In this method, you simply compute the number of times that individual terms appear in your content.
 Those terms that appear more frequently are usually what you’ll want to include in your glossary.

 Pro: It’s easy.
-You can generate a list of frequencies with a bit of simple programming
+You can generate a list of frequencies with a bit of simple programming.